-Little did I know when I got my first three backyard chickens ten years ago, it would lead this city girl to the small farm life that I enjoy today.
+Little did I know when I got my first three backyard chickens over ten years ago, it would lead this city girl to the small farm life that I enjoy today.
 I’ve always loved nature and animals.
 In college I studied biology, and I spent my summers working for the Forest Service.
 After college, followed by a short stint in New York City, my husband and I moved back to Portland where we both grew up.
 I started a career in environmental consulting and began climbing the corporate ladder.
 Portland was at the forefront of the backyard chicken movement, and I began walking by houses where I could hear chickens singing the egg song in the morning on my way to work.
 I got my first three chicks in the spring of 2010, Rhoda the Rhode Island Red, Raquel the barred Plymouth Rock, and an Easter Egger who turned out to be a rooster and had to be rehomed.
 In a few months I added three more chicks - Ruby a gold laced Wyandotte and two more Easter Eggers - Rosie and Ramona.

 Our first chicken flock at the farm

 I let the girls out of their coop often to play in the garden, and in no time they devoured and scratched up everything green within beaks reach.
 I was surprised to realize that I didn’t mind all that much that the chickens destroyed my once thriving garden, and it wasn’t long before I began to wish that I had room for more chickens.
 For several years my husband and I had joked about buying a place in the country, but now the conversation became more serious.
 In a few months we were the proud owners of 4.5 acres in the country.
 We named the property 5R Farm, after the five chickens - Rhoda, Raquel, Rosie, Ruby, and Ramona that inspired us to make our dream of moving to the country a reality.

 Putting in the vegetable garden